area9innovation/fast/readme.md

 - flow, js, wasm, c, html, rust

-We can use the native inlines to implement data structures, such as tuples, floats, string, arrays, specific structs.
+We can use the native inlines to implement data structures, such as tuples, floats, string, arrays, and specific structs.

+We can integrate a range of languages in the JS and Java worlds.

 ### Potential next goals